 Sometimes dealers cut today’s meth with heroin and other hard, potent drugs, increasing the risk of overdose.
 The combined high potency of drugs keeps a person coming back for more and more often.
 A person who buys the drug might be unaware the meth is cut with other drugs.
 In its uncut form, meth is extremely dangerous and leads to many health complications, overdose, and death.
 When cut with other drugs, such as flakka, heroin, or fentanyl, the risks of death increase even more.

 What Are the Health Risks of a Meth Addiction?

 The health risks associated with meth addiction can be severe.
 For example, meth addiction can rapidly deteriorate a person’s behavior and appearance.
 It causes the person to burn a lot of energy while not eating nutritious food.
 This leads to drastic weight loss and a sickly appearance.

 Also, frequent meth users have sores on their skin that do not heal and they often develop the “shakes” in the hands or body.
 Meth users often have rotten or missing teeth, which is a common condition known as “meth mouth”.
 Other health risks that result from meth addiction include:

 - Severe itching

-- Emotional problems, psychosis, and hallucinations
+- Psychosis and hallucinations

 - Broken or rotting teeth (meth mouth)

 There are dangerous effects of meth use and addiction.
-The large amount of dopamine that is produced by meth triggers psychosis that can persist years after the drug use stops.
+A large amount of dopamine that is produced by meth triggers psychosis that can persist years after the drug use stops.
 Meth use also leads to organ failure, heart attack, stroke, and seizures.
 Meth addiction is treatable and recovery is possible.